stakita/video_compositor/README.md

 * Max audio waveform - represented as a 2-dimensional waveform (with time marker)

-* Overview map - represenation of the GPS data indicating current position as well as overal track (complete track is always visible)
+* Overview map - representation of the GPS data indicating current position as well as overall track (complete track is always visible)

-* Chase map - represesentation of the GPS data zoomed in (to show nearby map features) with current position in the center
+* Chase map - representation of the GPS data zoomed in (to show nearby map features) with current position in the center

 Time synchronization of the two video is done by configuration data to allow for video, audio and map data to be synchronized.